 Instructions

-1. Clean the Lilacs: Gently rinse the lilac blossoms to remove any dirt or tiny insects.
+1. Rinse the lilacs: Gently rinse lilac blossoms to remove any dirt or bugs.

 Notes